-Haroon grew up in a refugee camp in Pakistan, after violence in Afghanistan forced his family to flee their home.
+He grew up in a refugee camp in Pakistan, after violence in Afghanistan forced his family to flee their home.
 Despite the difficult environment of the camp, he managed to educate himself to college level, gaining an economics degree and fluency in four languages.
 He provided for his family by working as a trader in the local marketplace, selling bread and honey to other refugees.

+He hopes to become a professional bee keeper and run his own honey bee farm.
 Haroon has a wife, a 10 year-old daughter and a large, supportive family.
 He takes great pride in his daughter, who is the top student in her school of 800 kids.

 16 years since Guantanamo’s opening – all you need to know about America’s illegal prison, and the movement to close it.